gabepalhares/garden/docs/intro.md

 - <a href="https://gabrielpalhares.dev/" target="_blank">Webpage</a>
 - <a href="https://github.com/minortypo" target="_blank">Github</a>

-Feel free to connect with me via <a href="https://www.linkedin.com/in/minortypo/" target="_blank">LinkedIn</a> or reach out to me on my professional email: hi@gabrielpalhares.dev
+Feel free to reach out to me at my professional email: hi@gabrielpalhares.dev